 Stage 2: The growth on your investment.

-Please note that the tax on investment income and growth does not only apply to property, but to your other investments as well (e.g. unit trusts, direct share investments etc).
+Please note that the tax on investment income and growth does not only apply to property.
+It also can apply to your other investments as well (e.g. unit trusts, direct share investments etc).

 Stage 3: The eventual benefit of your investment

-In the table below I shall consider some major investments and which stages they are taxed at.
+In the table below I shall consider some major investment products, and which stages they are taxed at.

 Tax-free savings accounts

 - Golden rule: It is better, from a tax perspective, to put your money in an investment that is taxed at fewer stages, AND that is taxed later rather than earlier.